Jackory/RS-GRPO/README.md

 **Exploration Dilemma:** Current RL methods for LLMs improve pass@1 but hurt pass@k performance.
 They sharpen the policy distribution around a few solutions, leading to a collapse in solution diversity.
 This prevents the discovery of novel reasoning strategies.

+We argue this dilemma arises from a fundamental mismatch between the optimization landscape of LLMs and the dynamics of standard RL algorithms.
+LLMs begin with a highly specialized policy distribution that is already sharply peaked around certain solutions.
+If those initial peaks are not supported in the regions that yield optimal rewards, standard RL optimizers face a significant challenge: they struggle to escape the gravitational pull of the pretrained model's biases and tend to converge to a nearby, but often suboptimal mode.
+This prevents the discovery of more diverse and powerful reasoning paths.

 # Method